|Title:||Head Women's Basketball Coach|

 Applebury is a graduate of Versailles High School in Versailles, Mo., and gained her Masters in Secondary Education with an emphasis in Physical Education from UM-St. Louis in January of 2003.
 She received her Bachelors of Science in Education from UM-St. Louis in 1999 and graduated cum laude.
 She was also a member of the Riverwomen women’s basketball team for two years.
 As a player, Applebury averaged 19.8 points, 3.9 rebounds per game and posted the fourth best single season output in school history with 534 points her senior year.

-Applebury gave birth to a son, Zack Alexander, in October 2011.
-Deena, her husband Johnny, and Zack live in Spotsylvania.
+Applebury, her husband Johnny, and son Zack live in Spotsylvania.